mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 In a asynchronous operation, when the operation is done nobody knows but we are notified when it gets over.
 Obviously people will have to wait for the file operations to be done, no alerts are generated due to this wait.
 The system maintains the file pointer or position context.

 Finally we use the `ZwWriteFile` to write to this file.
 We specify the string or better still the area of memory.
 If it is string, we use ascii and not unicode.
 Then we specify the length or the number of bytes to be written.
 In the `DriverUnload` function we again write to the file.
-If we do not close the file using ZwClose, we are not allowed to  read the file in ring 3.
+If we do not close the file using `ZwClose`, we are not allowed to read the file in ring 3.
 The system locks the file unless we reboot.

 ```c
 #include <ntddk.h>